llinares/chico/README.md

 You can publish the API Doc to gh-pages following these steps:

-1. Run locally from master branch
+1. Run locally from master branch:

 		$ grunt docToSite

-2. Run locally from gh-pages branch
+2. Run locally from gh-pages branch:

 		$ git pull origin gh-pages
 		$ jekyll build